alterm4nn/ChronoZoom/Doc/ChronoZoom_Developer_Guide.md

 Now you can make changes to the source code.

 ### Publish your changes to the Azure Web Site ###
 Open the Git command prompt and use the following command.
-You will be prompted for your Azure deployment credentials.
+You will be prompted for your Azure password.

 - git push --set-upstream azure master